elizabethsztan/symbolic_distillation_GNNs/README.md

 ```bash
 python3 train_models_spring.py --save --epoch 100
 ```
 The model weights are saved at `model_weights\{sim}\{model_type}`.
-There is also a metrics file which has the training configuration as well as the train and validation set loss saved in the same folder.
+There is also a metrics file which has the training configuration as well as the train and validation set loss saved in the same folder. \
+When running a training script for the first time, it automatically creates a train/val/test split of your data located in `train_val_test_data/{sim}`.
+But if this already exists, then the script will load in the training and validation data from this folder.

 ## Plotting the linear combination of forces and calculating $R^2$ values
 To verify that the GNNs have learnt the true forces, we can perform a linear regression on the true forces to fit the two most important messages.
 We pick the most important messages as the two that have the highest standard deviation over the test set (for standard and L1 models) or the highest KL divergence (for the KL model).
 The pruning and bottleneck model already have the message dimensions matching the dimensionality of the system. \